The Short Version

 The causes of depression for me were many and varied.
 I held unforgiveness toward several individuals, and I had some very unhealthy thought patterns needing reprogrammed along with some pretty poor relational habits.

 In many ways, I really had no way to even deal with the emotions of life, not even to identify what I was feeling and experiencing.
-Added to all of that, I had some significant health issues (food allergy, food sensitivities, thyroid issues, hormonal imbalance & adrenal fatigue) that made climbing out of the pit nearly impossible.
+Added to all of that, I had some significant health issues (food allergy, food sensitivities, thyroid issues, hormonal imbalance, and adrenal fatigue) that made climbing out of the pit feel impossible.

 Then there was my inability to take personal responsibility for myself or to even recognize the need to do so as well as being pretty confused about who this distant God of the universe was.